Si1314/AST2XML/README.md

 ###Assignments & Operators

-Assignments take into account the name of the recipient, the expresion to be assigned and the code position.
+Contains: the name of the recipient, the expresion to be assigned and the code position.
 Also the type of the operation and the operator type if needed.

 Operators supported are: